lpc clinical supervision guidelines

 For example, some counseling specialties have unique legal considerations.
 This is particularly true with child and adolescent populations.
 You may have child psychotherapy experience, but unless this is a specialty area it may not be possible to competently train and mentor your supervisee.

 Each state has unique reporting laws and a host of legal issues related to work with children and adolescents.
 You need an understanding of how both criminal and civil law impact your psychotherapy.
 The same goes for geriatric psychotherapy.
-A thorough understanding of medical conditions related to aging is required.None of us can know every clinical specialty.
+A thorough understanding of medical conditions related to aging is required.
+None of us can know every clinical specialty.
 It is expected that your supervisee may be more knowledgeable than you in certain areas.
 There are many general principles of clinical intervention that are common such as teaching them triage or assessment, screening and referral.
 Consult with colleagues.
 Teach your supervisee how to become an expert in their specialty.

 In contrast, LMSW and LCSW scopes of practice differ.
 Your APC supervisees have taken the same oath as you when you were issued your LPC.
-Both of you are held accountable for your licenses in the same manner by the Composite Board of Professional Counselors, Social Workers and Marriage and Family Therapists.
+Both of you are held accountable for your licenses in the same manner by the Georgia Composite Board of Professional Counselors, Social Workers and Marriage and Family Therapists.

-The spirit of your supervision contract should convey, ‘You have been issued a license and you can lose it.
+You have been issued a license and you can lose it.
 It is therefore in your best interest to invest in your supervision with me and be teachable.’
-Some supervisees may find this intimidating, but it is critical for you to impress upon them immediately this enormous responsibility they have to the public.

 + More: Free Fully-Editable Supervision Contract in MS Word Format.